 From the name of this playlist, I am guessing that it is a trance/techno/EDM playlist.
 Therefore, if this is your genre, there is nothing stopping you from adding your music to this list.
 There are well over 1,000 songs in this list.
 This means that your track will undoubtedly be lost in the list.
 However, if you can click a mouse button a couple of times, there is nothing wrong with you adding a 1,045th track to this list.
 You can access this list here.

-Now you have this list, you can add your music to it.
+Now you have this list, you can also add your music to it.
 If you make house music, you are particularly well catered for.
 Please note that most of these playlists are not genre specific.
-This means that you will be able to add your music to it no matter what the genre is.
+This also means that you will be able to add your music to it no matter what the genre is.
 If you want to help other musicians to achieve better results from Spotify, please share this post on any (or even all of your social media accounts.